Landrylab/Evans-Yamamoto_et_al_2023/README.md

 ### Other programs
 - [Jupyterlab](https://jupyter.org/install) <br>
-While I provide html codes of jupyter notebooks, installing jupyterlab would benefit to execute the scripts.
+In this repository, most scripts are in jupyter notebook format.
+Installing jupyterlab would benefit to execute the scripts.
 Install Jupyterlab by pasting the following in the terminal and press return.
     ```sh
     pip install jupyterlab